kwameopareasiedu/node-construct/docs/07-setup-routes-for-post.md

 # Setup route handlers for the post model

-Next, we'll setup the route handlers for the user model
+Next, we'll setup the route handlers for the post model.
+This file does not exist so let's create if at `./routes/posts.js`, then copy and paste the code below into the file

-Open the `./routes/posts.js` file and replace its content with:

 ```js
 const PostRouter = require("express").Router();